The Dev Times #44

 Halfway through each month, our newsletter for developers: The Dev Times, brings three reads that our own developers found interesting on the web, and two Transloadit updates that may interest you.

 ibraheemdev created this small list of alternative Unix commands that do something better than existing tools.
-Many of these (ripgrep, fzf) have exploded in popularity recently.
-This is a collection of modern/faster/saner alternatives to common unix commands.
-Plus some really cool command line productivity tools.
+Many of these (ripgrep, fzf) have recently exploded in popularity.
+This is a collection of modern/faster/saner alternatives to common Unix commands, plus some really cool command line productivity tools.
 Read the post ›

 We all need a way to plan our work, track issues, and talk about the things we build.
-The answer to this universal question is GitHub Issues, and it’s built-in to every repository.
+The answer to this universal question is GitHub Issues, and it’s built into every repository.
 GitHub’s issue tracking sets itself apart because of the focus on simplicity, references, and elegant formatting.
-You can create issues, break them into tasks, track relationships, clarify with attachments and videos, reference code like commits, pull requests, and deploys, add custom fields, and have conversations.
+You can create issues, break them into tasks, track relationships, clarify with attachments and videos, reference code such as commits, pull requests, and deploys, add custom fields, and have conversations.
 You can visualize large projects as spreadsheets or boards, and automate everything with code.
-A newly presented overhaul of GitHub issues has been built with developers in mind, resulting in a simple, flexible and powerful tool.
+A newly-presented overhaul of GitHub issues has been built with developers in mind, resulting in a simple, flexible and powerful tool.
 Check out the beta ›

 Uppy 1.30 introduces the long-awaited Angular integration (beta), granular image rotation and Google Drive shortcuts.

 Angular integration: Uppy now has an official Angular integration!
 It's still in beta, so the Uppy team is still looking for feedback on it.
 The original draft implementation was made by Adam Medford, then finalized, polished and brought to release by Andrew Kachnic.

 granularRotate: true option that allows for granular image rotation.
 Whether it's 12° or 59° — simply adjust the slider to your liking.